Bridget Jones's Baby poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Bridget Jones's Baby against these established plot points, we can identify how Sharon Maguire utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Bridget Jones's Baby within the drama genre.

 Sharon Maguire's Structural Approach